For bakers, cookie cutters can bring a smile to your face faster than a plate of freshly baked goodness.

 Maintain the System

-The key to long-lasting organization for your cookie cutter collection is consistency.
+The key to long-lasting organization for your cookie cutter collection is consistency and taking time to maintain the system you have.

 Use the system you’ve set up and return the cookie cutters to their designated spot after each baking session.